 There’s no center cut for a creator.
-There’s no professional here and personal there.
-Creative is a bloodline, a special breed.
+You can’t evenly divide professional over here and personal over there.

-You need certain conditions to feed your gift and certain conditions for your gift to feed you.
-A live-in lover, can affect you full scale, from mind to money, for better or worst.
+You need certain conditions to feed your gift, and you need certain conditions for your gift to feed you.

 To save time, I’ve started creating a list.
-If someone falls into one of the categories on it, I know they’re not compatible for housing.
+And if someone falls into one of the categories on that list, I know they’re not compatible for housing.
 No application and no interview needed.

 Let me be clear before you dig in.
 I may say “he,” “him,” “man” etc. because I’m a female and male partners are my preference.
 But please believe that what I say applies equally to men and women in any combination.